Herb (company)

 Herb is a cannabis media and commerce company.
-Herb promotes the use of cannabis as a medical and theraputic drug, as well as the culture of cannabis consumption.
+Herb promotes the use of cannabis as a medical and therapeutic drug, as well as the culture of cannabis consumption.
 It runs a website which publishes cannabis-related content.

 History

 The company was founded in 2006 as The Stoner’s Cookbook and was created in New Zealand by founders Lucas Young and Daniel Crothers.
-The pair of web-developers created The Stoner’s Cookbook as an online cannabis recipe database.
+The pair of web-developers created The Stoner's Cookbook as an online cannabis recipe database.
 The website was largely populated by user-generated content and by 2009 it had become the most visited cannabis recipe website on the internet.

 In 2014, Matt Gray joined as CEO to help scale the company.
 Matt Gray previously co-founded Bitmaker, a technology skills accelerator, that was eventually sold to General Assembly.
-The Stoner’s Cookbook was then expanded to include cannabis news, a strain database and videos.
+The Stoner's Cookbook was then expanded to include cannabis news, a strain database and videos.
 In 2015, the company released the cookbook “Herb; Mastering The Art Of Cooking With Cannabis”.
 Written by Laurie Wolf and photographed by Bruce Wolf, the cookbook was over 200-pages long and was created to “elevate the art and science of cooking with cannabis”.
 The success of this book, led the company to rebrand to Herb.
 Later in 2015, Matt Gray acquired the company now known as Herb and continued improving the brand.

 In August 2017, Herb announced $4.1 million seed funding raised from multiple venture capital firms including Lerer Hippeau Ventures, Slow Ventures, Bullpen Capital, Joe Montana's Liquid 2 Ventures and Shopify CEO and COO Tobi Lutke and Harley Finkelstein.
 In January 2018, Herb launched a new design of its site.

 In 2017, Herb expanded to New York City and Los Angeles.
-Toronto was chosen as the location of Herb’s headquarters after it was announced that Canada would be legalizing cannabis on October 17, 2018.
+Toronto was chosen as the location of Herb's headquarters after it was announced that Canada would be legalizing cannabis on October 17, 2018.
 Herb currently has over 40 employees.

 On April 20, 2020, Herb launched Herb Pickup: "Cannabis For You, Near You".
 A platform that helps users find cannabis products and its availability at stores closest to them.